azdavis/millet/readme.md

 A set of tools for Standard ML.

-Right now, the set has only one element: a language server, with a corresponding Visual Studio Code language client extension.
+Right now, the set has only one element: a [language server][lang-server], with a corresponding [Visual Studio Code][vscode] language client extension.

 This project is alpha-quality software.
 It is nearing MVP status, but is not yet there.
 There are many important things not yet implemented.
 See TODO.